 Mar.
 3: USCIS suspends premium processing for H-1B visa applications

 The U.S. Citizenship and Immigration Service (USCIS) is suspending "Premium Processing" for all H-1B visa petitions for up to 6 months (effective Apr.
 3).
 This will impact all job offers requiring an H-1B visa, as these individuals may not be able to start until November 2017 or later.
 Please contact your department's human resources or payroll offices with questions or concerns.
 More information from ISSS >>

 Who is affected by the immigration Executive Orders?

 These orders have both direct and indirect impacts.
-The order issued on January 27, 2017, which restricts entry into the USA, directly affects anyone from the identified counties (Iraq, Syria, Iran, Sudan, Libya, Somalia, and Yemen) as well as any student who was anticipating reunification with family members who had been approved to enter as refugees.
+The order issued on March 6, 2017, directly affects anyone from the identified counties (Syria, Iran, Sudan, Libya, Somalia, and Yemen) as well as any student who was anticipating reunification with family members who had been approved to enter as refugees.

 The orders require the development of new, more restrictive criteria for immigration benefits such as refugee and asylum status, re-entry into the U.S., and adjustment from nonimmigrant to immigrant status.

 Many provisions of these orders indirectly affect all who are not U.S. citizens by implementing programs that are inimical to foreign nationals.
 The entire tenor of these orders promotes an image of foreign nationals as potential terrorists and undesirable residents of this country unless they can establish that they are likely to become “a positively contributing member of society” and are able “to make contributions to the national interest.”